NanoComp/meep/doc/docs/Python_Tutorials/Frequency_Domain_Solver.md

     print("FAILED solve_cw test: error in the fields is NOT decreasing with increasing resolution")
 ```

-The inset of the figure below shows the magnitude of the E$_z$ field, computed using a tolerance of 10$^{-12}$, overlapping the ring-resonator geometry.
+The inset of the figure below shows the magnitude of the scalar E$_z$ field, computed using a tolerance of 10$^{-12}$, overlapping the ring-resonator geometry.
 Note the three-fold mirror symmetry of the field pattern and presence of the point source.
 The error in the fields decreases monotonically with decreasing tolerance of the frequency-domain solver.

 <center>
 ![](../images/CWsolver-python.png)